hakanErgin/picture-service/README.md

 # Picture Service
 Deals with picture processes for bike-theft app.
 It is separated from the server that does the communication between the database and the client.
-And is only responsible from uploading images or fetching the links of them.
+And is only responsible from uploading images or fetching the links to them.